sebrahimi1988/daiwt-mlops/README.md

         - `GH_TOKEN`
             - GitHub [personal access token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token)
 1. Update `notebook_path` and `git_url` in [deployment.yml](https://github.com/RafiKurlansik/daiwt-mlops/blob/main/conf/deployment.yml) to reference your own notebook paths and git repository.
+1. Clone the repo in your Databricks Staging and Prod environments (in Repos).
+2. Make sure the dbx version you have on your local machine is 0.7.6.

 #### Starting from scratch
 To start over or delete all of the resources in a given workspace, run the `demo-setup` pipeline.
 As part of the `initial-model-train-register` multitask job, the first task `demo-setup` will delete any existing resources, as specified in [`demo_setup.yml`](https://github.com/RafiKurlansik/daiwt-mlops/blob/main/telco_churn/pipelines/demo_setup_job.py).